 But ask any beekeeper and they will tell you that this is not the case at all.
 Some of the latest reports reveal that the oxalic acid levels in the hive go back to normal almost right away following the use of a gas oxalic acid evaporator, which seems to make more sense.

-When trying to determine the amount of time you should leave in between treatments, it is important to know how long the chemical will remain active within the hive.
-It may be safe to assume that there is little to no residual effect at all.
+When determining the amount of time you should leave between treatments, it is important to know how long the chemical will remain active within the hive.
+It may be safe to assume that there is little to no residual effect at all.Â

 Is It Safe to Use Gas Oxalic Acid Evaporator?